anthonyec/website/_work/ubs.md

 title: UBS Insights & Opinion Wall
 client: UBS — Signal Noise
 snippet: Collecting insights from conference attendees and showing the results in real time.
 overview: UBS host high profile conferences globally for senior investors and corporates.
-We created a way for them to collect insights from attendees and show the results in real time on visualisations around the event.
+We created a way for them to collect insights from attendees.
+The results are displayed in real time on visualisations around the event.
 tags:
     - backbone
     - svg